Do you find yourself unable to achieve your long-term goals?

 When you’re doing a task, your brain’s default wiring makes it ask, “Is this activity giving me what I want?”
 This is because you’re inclined to think that rewards are to be attained as soon as possible, that either your activity is taking you towards your goal or away from it.

-The figure A below shows what usually happens when you start out with a goal…
+Figure A below shows what usually happens when you start out with a goal:

 When you reach A starting from O, you see yourself making progress and are highly motivated as a result.

 Soon, something goes terribly wrong and you hit a low point B. At B, the goal seems too far away and you’re motivated to quit because you don’t see your efforts yielding any fruits.